 Associate in Science Degree

 After completion of all classroom training on campus, and Level I Clinical Education off campus, students enter the community for Level II Clinical Education.
-The two Level II Clinical Education experiences give the student many opportunities to apply classroom training to real life situations.
+The two Level II Clinical Education experiences give the student many opportunities to apply classroom training to real-life situations.
 Upon successful completion of all degree requirements, the student will be eligible to sit for the National Physical Therapy Examination for Physical Therapist Assistants.
 Employment is available in a wide variety of settings in the areas of physical disabilities, pediatrics, and geriatrics, as well as in athletic facilities and wellness programs.
-In addition, after completing certain prerequisites*, graduates of this program are eligible to continue on for a Bachelor of Science degree in Business Management Technology.
+In addition, graduates of this program are eligible to continue for a Bachelor of Science degree in Rehabilitation Sciences or Business Management.

 Program Mission, Goals and Outcomes